 The ERS has a fiduciary responsibility to act solely in the best interest of its members and beneficiaries and the right to vote proxies is considered by the ERS as an important part of its fiduciary duty.
-The ERS will use its rights as an active shareholder to manage risks and hold companies in which they invest accountable for the business decisions the company makes.
+Proxy voting can be a powerful tool to affect company behavior and is preferable to divestment, which is a tool that reduces the size of the investible universe and gives up the influence inherent in the rights of equity ownership.
+The ERS will use its rights as an active shareholder to manage risks and hold companies in which they invest accountable for the business decisions the companies make.